-lescribe the types of visitors that tend to be drawn to Galaxy's Edge to participate in the fresh narrative that is played out on Batuu explain that every aspect of Galaxy's Edge was developed to be true to Star Wars since some visitors are Jedi masters about the details of the movies
+- (A) describe the types of visitors that tend to be drawn to Galaxy's Edge to participate in the fresh narrative that is played out on Batuu - B emphasize that Galaxy's Edge was designed to ensure enjoyment for all visitors experiencing life on the planet of Batuu, regardless of their familiarity with Star Wars - © inform that visitors to Galaxy's Edge should not expect to understand the Wookiee language used in everything that is written or spoken in the land - © explain that every aspect of Galaxy's Edge was developed to be true to Star Wars since some visitors are Jedi masters about the details of the movies

-^(B) emphasize that Galaxy's Edge was designed to ensure enjoyment for all visitors experiencing life on the planet of Batuu, regardless of their familiarity with Star Wars

-© inform that visitors to Galaxy's Edge should not expect to understand the Wookiee language used in everything that is written or spoken in the land
+Question 4

-Which is the closest antonym for the word stark?
+Which is the closest antonym for the word stark ?

-- (A) elaborate
+(A) elaborate

-- B durable
+(B) durable

-- © jagged
+© jagged

-- formal
+(D) formal

+Question 5

+The reader can infer from the Article that

 (A) the next Star Wars movie will include traders, smugglers, and explorers from the planet of Batuu in its plot

-^(B) Disney believes that Galaxy's Edge's popularity will draw enough visitors to their parks in California and Florida to justify their time and effort in developing the lands
+B Disney believes that Galaxy's Edge's popularity will draw enough visitors to their parks in California and Florida to justify their time and effort in developing the lands

 © more people have been participating in the choose-your-own adventure cruise Galactic Starcruiser instead of visiting Star Wars: Galaxy's Edge

 Disney is shifting its focus from themed rides to authentic role- play interactions at all of its other parks in California and Florida

-This Article would be most useful as a source for a student research project on .

-(A) features of Star Wars movies that make them appealing across age groups

-^(B) advancements in ride technology since Disney opened its first park until now

-© strategies Disney uses to provide theme park visitors with unique and realistic experiences

-D how weathering creates a visual history in places like the Petrified Forest National Park
+Question 6 This Article would be most useful as a source for a student research project on A features of Star Wars movies that make them appealing across age groups advancements in ride technology since Disney opened its first park until now strategies Disney uses to provide theme park visitors with unique and realistic experiences how weathering creates a visual history in places like the Petrified Forest National Park

+Question 7

+The Article states:

 Disney parks may be "the happiest" and "most magical" places on Earth, but they have some lands that are out of this world-in a galaxy far, far away!

+lands that are out of this world-in a guiday far, far away:

-In this passage, the word galaxy means .
+In this passage, the word galaxy means

-- (A) a large group of stars or a cluster of space bodies - ^(B) a period of time that hasn't yet taken place - © a vivid imagination or a creative thought - D a surprising event or an unexpected occurrence
+a large group of stars or a cluster of space bodies

+B a period of time that hasn't yet taken place

+© a vivid imagination or a creative thought